cosanlab/py-feat/README.md

 cd feat && python setup.py install -e .
 ```

+Py-Feat currently supports both CPU and GPU processing on NVIDIA cards.
+We have **experimental** support for GPUs on macOS which you can try with `device='auto'`.
+However, we currently advise using the default (`cpu`) on macOS until PyTorch support stabilizes.

 ## Contributing

 **Note:** If you forked or cloned this repo prior to 04/26/2022, you'll want to create a new fork or clone as we've used `git-filter-repo` to clean up large files in the history.
 If you prefer to keep working on that old version, you can find an [archival repo here](https://github.com/cosanlab/py-feat-archive)